tc39/proposal-smart-pipelines/readme.md

 also be `~>`, `->`, `=|`, `=|>` or something else to be decided after future bikeshedding discussion.

-[Additional Feature PF is **formally specified in a separate draft specification**][formal PF].
+[Additional Feature PF is **formally specified in in the draft specification**][formal PF].

 <table>